mir-dataset-loaders/mirdata/docs/source/contributing.rst

     # -*- coding: utf-8 -*-
     """Example Dataset Loader

+    .. admonition:: Dataset Info
+        :class: dropdown

         Please include the following information at the top level docstring for the dataset's module `dataset.py`:

         1. Describe annotations included in the dataset
         2. Indicate the size of the datasets (e.g. number files and duration, hours)
         3. Mention the origin of the dataset (e.g. creator, institution)
         4. Describe the type of music included in the dataset
         5. Indicate any relevant papers related to the dataset
         6. Include a description about how the data can be accessed and the license it uses (if applicable)

     """